Yamini2001/HackerRank-Solutions/README.md

 86. [EditDistance.java](EditDistance.java) Solutions to calculate the edit distance.
 87. [ProductLastKNumbers.java](ProductLastKNumbers.java) Solutions to calculate the product of the last k numbers.
 88. [AddBinary.java](AddBinary.java) Solutions to calculate the add binary strings.
+89. [SimplifyPath.java](SimplifyPath.java) Solutions to calculate the simplify path.